 Bladder staging.
 TNM, tumor, node, metastasis.

 More than 95% of urothelial tumors in the United States are transitional cell in origin.
 Pure squamous cancers with keratinization constitute 3%, adenocarcinomas 2%, and small cell tumors (with paraneoplastic syndromes) <1%.
 Adenocarcinomas develop primarily in the urachal remnant in the dome of the bladder or in the periurethral tissues; some assume a signet cell histology.
 Lymphomas and melanomas are rare.
 Of the transitional cell tumors, low-grade papillary lesions that grow on a central stalk are most common.
-These tumors are very friable, have a tendency to bleed, are at high risk for recurrence, and yet rarely progress to the more lethal invasive ...
+These tumors are very friable, have a tendency to bleed, are at high risk for recurrence, and yet rarely progress to the more lethal invasive variety. ...